takenet/deckard/docs/redis-cluster-configuration.md

 Redis connection details (address, credentials, database, TLS) are configured through `DECKARD_CACHE_URI`.

-### Single Node Redis (Default)
+### Single Node Redis

+Single-node Redis is still supported, but the configuration format changed in this PR: Redis deployments now use `DECKARD_CACHE_URI`.
+Existing standalone deployments that previously relied on separate address/port/password/db settings must migrate to the URI-based format.

-This is the traditional configuration that works with a single Redis instance:
+This is the required standalone configuration format:

 ```bash
 DECKARD_CACHE_TYPE=REDIS